spacez320/eudaimonia.io/_posts/2017-2-12-docker-notes.md

     docker inspect abcdefg123...

-Attaching to running containers can be done using an `exec` subcommand, or tools that interactive with Linux namespaces, assuming that the container can host the command you are attempting..
+Attaching to running containers can be done using an `exec` subcommand, or tools that interact with Linux namespaces, assuming that the container can host the command you are attempting.

     docker exec --tty --interactive acdefg123... /bin/bash